 Reverse dieting is a strategic, consistent and incremental increase of your caloric intake.
 In a way, reverse dieting is progressively overloading your meals with calories and nutrients, as opposed to sudden jumps in energy intake.

 While reverse dieting can be applied in a variety of scenarios, the first example that comes to mind is gradually increasing calorie intake after being in a prominent deficit, like following a bodybuilding comp prep, or after a prolonged fat loss phase.

-However, there’s also a place for reverse dieting in other situations — let’s talk about these scenarios in more detail. 👀
+However, there’s also a place for reverse dieting in achieving other goals.

 Reverse dieting for fat loss